-Students will be introduced to the field of earth science, be familiar with maps, and be acquainted with the concepts of rock and mineral composition, plate tectonics, and earthquakes.
+Math Readiness is a standards and concepts-based modular course designed to remediate the student on various levels of math standards.
+These modules are designed to be assigned as needed where the instructor is able to detect a deficiency with a student's particular skill set.
+Each module focuses on one or two math concepts and will greatly increase the student's ability to comprehend and master each concept.
+All work is done in the workbook with some use of the Internet to reinforce certain composition, plate tectonics, and earthquakes.
 Students will be challenged to demonstrate their learning at different thinking levels such as interpretation, prediction, analysis, and evaluation.
 Earth Science A/B is valuable as an exploratory course for those interested in the scientific field or for those students seeking to increase their understanding of the Earth.
 At the end of each unit there is a virtual laboratory assignment.
-The instructor can assist any students with this portion of the unit.